 This can lead to pain and discomfort, vomiting and diarrhoea in some people.
 Alcohol can also increase the risk of intestinal permeability which leads to foreign bodies leaking through the gut lining into the bloodstream.
 This can cause inflammation.

-Many people that over-do the booze in December, then go full throttle in the other direction, taking part in a Dry January, to compensate.
-However, it is far better to stick within limits that your body is comfortable with and avoid all together a festive flare-up.
+Many people that overdo the booze in December, then go full throttle in the other direction, taking part in a Dry January, to compensate.
+However, it is far better to stick within limits that your body is comfortable with and avoid together with a festive flare-up.

 Some people with IBS follow a low FODMAP (Fermentable, Oligosaccharides, Disaccharides, Monosaccharides and Polyols) diet which can help them to manage their symptoms.